6 Top Benefits to Attract and Retain the Best Employees

 In addition to a competitive salary, employers of choice are providing employee benefits packages to attract and retain employees.
 Benefits are a standard - and expected - part of an employee's total compensation package.

-While the majority of large companies provide extensive employee benefits, smaller employers tend to offer fewer components and, sometimes, no benefits at all.
+While most large companies provide extensive employee benefits, smaller employers tend to offer fewer components and, sometimes, no benefits at all.
 But small businesses that are growing and expanding need to plan a careful phase-in of employee benefits so that they can continue to attract and retain the needed talent.

 No laws require an employer to offer employee benefits.
 But there are many reasons related to recruiting and retaining employee satisfaction why you might.